The Magnus Protocol 40 - Public Image

 Why not?

 You do not want to sit in the chair.
+I bought it for you.

+It costs 60 euros.
 I don't give a shit about your chair.

-Be the weakest.
+Be the micist.

 Once upon a time,

 Once upon a time, some 200 years ago, there was a toy.
+A little wooden doll.

 It did not know who made it, for it did not yet know anything.